corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-flows.md

 ## The flow framework

-Rather than having to specify these steps manually, Corda automates the process using *flows*.
+Rather than having to specify these steps manually, Corda automates the process using **flows**.
 A flow is a sequence of steps that tells a node how to achieve a specific ledger update, such as issuing an asset or settling a trade.

-Here is the flow's sequence of steps to perform the ledger update between Alice and Bob:
+Here is a diagram showing the flow's steps used between Alice and Bob to perform the ledger update:

 {{< figure alt="flow sequence" width=80% zoom="/en/images/flow-sequence.png" >}}

 ## Running flows

-Once a given business process has been encapsulated in a flow and installed on the node as part of a CorDapp, the node’s owner can instruct the node to kick off this business process at any time using an RPC call.
-The flow abstracts all the networking, I/O and concurrency issues away from the node owner.
+Node operators use RPC calls to instruct their node to start a specific flow.
+The flow abstracts all the networking, I/O, and concurrency issues away from the node operator.

 All activity on the node occurs in the context of these flows.
-Unlike contracts, flows do not execute in a sandbox, meaning that nodes can perform actions such as networking, I/O and use sources of randomness within the execution of a flow.
+Unlike contracts, flows do not execute in a sandbox, meaning that nodes can perform actions such as networking, I/O, and use sources of randomness within the execution of a flow.

 ### Inter-node communication

-Nodes communicate by passing messages between flows.
-Each node has zero or more flow classes which it is registered to respond to messages from.
+Messages are passed from an active flow on one node to an active flow on another node.
+You can specify which flow classes a node can respond to and with what flow it responds with.

 For example, Alice is a node on the network and wishes to agree a ledger update with Bob, another network node.
 To communicate with Bob: